2011: A Life Review (Since it’s not a book)

 A. I wrote, illustrated, and published four (count them – 4) children’s books.
 If you haven’t read them, please take the time now.
 This post is way less interesting than the books.

 Camel Lot was a short story that grew too long for a writing contest.
 Rob suggested I finish it in lieu of finding a job (I didn’t really want a job but had no easy out until he said this) and we’d publish it.
-New services, like the one I use – Bookbaby, are sprouting up all the time to help authors get their ebooks to vendors.
+New services, like the one I use KDP, are sprouting up all the time to help authors get their ebooks to vendors.
 So I finished the story and did some illustrations and (WOW) got it out there to the ether for people to buy and read.
 And they have.
 Not millions, but thousands, and maybe one day, millions.

-Bermuda’s Triangle, Area 50 Juan, and Santa Monica (which is FREE) came quickly enough.
+Bermuda’s Triangle, Area 50 Juan, and Santa Monica came quickly enough.
 Each new story allowed me to explore other styles of artwork.
 Area 50 Juan seemed to need something more dark and sketchy.
 Santa Monica is a modified anime/kodomo style which I thought would be cute.
 And with each successive title, we learned a little bit more (a drop in the bucket to the ebook industry knowledge that exists) about getting the books completed, adding the illustrations, what people like (and don’t like), formatting, writing software, pricing, and getting books out to the public.
 It’s enough to make my head spin.
 Or it would be if I didn’t leave most of the technical stuff to Rob.

 So one of my favorite accomplishments of 2011 is becoming a published author.
 I didn’t get a book deal, but I have books out there in cyberspace and that’s a heck of a big deal to me.